 The Notice of Assignment (NOA) is a document that factoring companies use to notify your customers that your company is using invoice factoring.
-Most factors have a customised version of the NOA.
+Most factors have a customized version of the NOA.
 However, the NOA usually informs your customers:

 - That you are working with a factoring company